neppiness/TIL/README.md

 - Monitoring: by commit function
 - Written in markdown: to practice and get used to it
 - Extendability and Accessibility: obtained from 'Github' platform
-- Utilize Github flavored markdown; especially easy to write codes in different prog. languages
+- Utilize Github flavored markdown; especially easy to write codes in different programming languages

 ### TIL conventions: [link](./conventions.md)